koeri-ch/min-finder/README.md

 ## The algorithm

 This function is based on SciPy Signal's peak-finding function.
-This min-finder function works by taking samples of a waveform and, as it moves forward along it, compares the current sample to all the following ones, until it realizes that the ahead sample is different than the current.
-When that is true, it will also compare the current sample to the previous one and then determine whether it falls into the category of a minimum or not.
+It works by taking samples of a waveform and, as it moves forward along, compares the current sample to all the following ones, until it realizes that the ahead sample is different than the current.
+When that is true, it will also compare the current sample to the previous one and then determine whether it falls into the category of a local minimum or not.
 However, while SciPy's function is much more robust and complete, min-finder only cares about the pulse height; it will firstly find the regions of the waveform that are below a certain threshold and apply the minimum-finding algorithm that such regions.
-This has the advantage to apply this time-consuming task only to a small size of the waveform, hence achieving faster performance.
+This has the advantage of applying the algorithm only to a small size of the waveform, hence achieving faster performance.

 ## How to use it